 Adverse selection occurs in health insurance when there is an imbalance of high-risk, sick policyholders to healthy policyholders.
 The imbalance can happen due to sick individuals, who require more insurance, using more coverage and purchasing more policies than the healthy individuals, who need less coverage and may not buy a policy at all.

 Adverse selection can lead to financial risks for insurance companies and higher health insurance premiums for consumers.
-The Affordable Care Act attempted to address these issues with certain policies, such as the individual mandate and subsidized premiums, which were intended to encourage enrollment.
-But these initiatives have not eliminated adverse selection in health insurance markets.
+The Affordable Care Act (ACA) attempted to address these issues with certain policies, such as the individual mandate and subsidized premiums, which were intended to encourage enrollment.
+But these initiatives did not eliminate adverse selection in health insurance markets.

 In health insurance, adverse selection refers to the scenario in which higher-risk or sick individuals, who have greater coverage needs, purchase health insurance, while healthy people delay or decide to abstain.
 This can lead to an atypical distribution of healthy and unhealthy people signing up for health insurance.

 For example, assume a company offers a health insurance plan with a premium of $500 per month and coverage for day-to-day health care issues.
 A man with heart problems and diabetes may look at the $500 plan and think that it is a bargain.
 This is because he knows that he will most likely spend more on health care throughout the year than the $500 monthly premium plus the deductible.
 Therefore, he would sign up for the plan, along with others in similar situations.

 On the other hand, a 30-year-old woman in good health may view the $500-per-month plan as too costly.
 She, along with other healthy individuals, may decide to look for lower coverage policies or not buy insurance at all.
 The two scenarios result in a problem where the group of insured people contains a disproportionately high number of sick people who more frequently use their health care coverage.